Added to Favourites!

 OVERVIEW

 Watch a rousing flamenco performance and savor a traditional Andalusian lunch at Venta Luciano, a family-owned restaurant-club that opened in 1956.
 A wonderfully scenic drive along southern Spain’s sun-splashed Costa Tropical will bring you to this beloved venue in the town of Almuñécar.
 Over the years, it has hosted some of flamenco’s greatest performers and the scheduled Aires de Sacromonte show will be star-studded, as well.
 Once you settle into your seat, the flamenco performance will begin with all the flair and passion associated with this centuries-old art form.
 You can expect it to be mesmerizing as the performers tell emotional stories through song and dance.
-As the perfect complement, you will enjoy tapas and cava sparkling wine as starters and a hearty meal made with locally sourced ingredients for a true taste of Andalusia.
+As the perfect complement, you will enjoy a tapas and completed meal and cava sparkling wine as starters and a hearty meal made with locally sourced ingredients for a true taste of Andalusia.
 Besides sangria, white Zacatín and red Lindaraja Roble wines from the award-winning Fontedei winery will be served.

 HIGHLIGHTS